 AEDs are easy to use and provide the rescuer with easy to follow voice and visual prompts.
-They are becoming increasing common in public places such as schools, colleges, shops and transit stations.
+They are becoming increasingly common in public places such as schools, colleges, shops and transit stations.

 With the increasing awareness of the role of AEDs in improving survival rates from sudden cardiac arrest (SCA), more people are opting to invest in a defibrillator at home.

 When considering whether to buy a home defibrillator/AED, there are a number of aspects which should be considered:

 Although AEDs are easy to use, it is worthwhile undertaking a basic training course in CPR and use of an AED.
 This will increase your confidence in recognising a cardiac arrest and using an AED promptly.